-By default, stereolithography (SLA) 3D printers create fully dense parts.
+By default, stereolithography (SLA) resin 3D printers create fully dense parts.
 At times when you’re not printing functional parts that require structural strength, hollowing out your 3D model can be great way to save a considerable amount of material and time.

 A few designs we recommend hollowing out: